bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive design runs smoothly because the layout fluidly adjusts regardless of what device it is viewed on.
+Adaptive design, on the other hand, snaps into place. adaptive websites have hard coded pixels and lack in accommodating for thousands of devices because care was only given to specific designs at certain break points.
+In responsive layouts, Media queries are used to constrain responsive units so that as the viewport expands or shrinks, and the user experiences a design that looks and functions smoothly across thousands of devices and screen sizes.

 2. Describe what it means to be mobile first vs desktop first.

+With mobile first, the developer designs the site to be mobile first, using @media (min-width), with desktop it is design for the desktop first with a @media of (max-width).

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+62.5% is used as a as the base value in the HTML because you can convert rem units by the power of 10 . e.g 1rex = 10px throughout the doc.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a more robust syntax for CSS written in a different language.
+That language is then compiled into normal CSS.
+Preprocessing makes it easier to code and design websites in that the developer does not have to keep reusing frequent code.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Nesting is my favorite.
+What gives me the most trouble is escaping, only because I think I just haven’t used it enough times.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.